 Peer Tutoring is available to students, free of charge, who are enrolled in Amherst courses and, for a variety of reasons, find themselves in need of tutorial assistance.
 Peer tutors are approved by faculty in the following disciplines: Arabic, Biology, Chinese, Computer Science, Economics, French, German, Greek, Latin, Music, Philosophy, Physics, Psychology, Russian and Spanish.
 Students who are concerned about their academic performance are advised to discuss their concerns with the professor in the course.
 Therefore, students interested in working with peer tutors must first receive the approval of their professors.
 The Peer Tutoring Program is overseen by the Office of Student Affairs located in Room 201 of Converse Hall and may be reached at 413-542-2337.
 A member of the staff is available for short-term counseling sessions to help students address problems that impede academic progress, e.g., procrastination, time mismanagement, competing priorities (academic and social) and related issues.

-Academic Writing Services
+Academic Writing Skills

-is a program that provides international students with English and English as a Second Language support.
-ESL instructors provide opportunities for students to participate in private or small group sessions to review written work, review grammar and syntax, or to practice pronunciation.
-They also offer guidance in the conventions of American academic writing.
-Students can make appointments through the Writing Center web site.
+Writing English-as-a-Second-Language (ESL) is a program that provides international students with English and ESL support.
+ESL instructors work with students in private or small group sessions to review written work, review grammar and syntax, and practice pronunciation.

 Students with documented disabilities may be provided with a variety of academic support services.
 Available academic support services include in-class notetakers, scribes, readers and audio books.
-Please visit the Accessibility web site for more detailed information.
-For an appointment, call 413-542-2337.
+Please visit the Accessibility web site for more detailed information, including contact information.